microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-addkey.md

 |Delegated (personal Microsoft account) | None.    |
 |Application | None. |

+> [!NOTE]
-> [!Note] A servicePrincipal does not need any specific permission to roll its own keys.
+> A servicePrincipal does not need any specific permission to roll its own keys.

 ## HTTP request